mt528/Project-Project-Repo/README.md

 test button now actually gives you a test.
 Right now the score system has been implamented for the hiragana tests, as of right now I have no plans to implament this feature for the kanji tests (though it would be better if I did). - Matt 26/04/2021

 Changed the Hiragana Lesson 2 and onwards buttons don't work.
-Updated the buttons to show they are not finished. - 04/05/2021
+Updated the buttons to show they are not finished. - Matt 04/05/2021

+Started adding kristiyans code to the project. - 05/05/2021 - Matt 05/05/2021